akctba/akctba.github.io/README.md

 ## Personal page

 This is my personal page.
-Created with HTML, (S)CSS and JavaScript.
-No copied templates from the internet or frameworks.
+Created from scratch using HTML, SCSS and JavaScript.

 ### Tools